What is a Brow Lift?

 Real Patient Results

-During Brow lift surgery, an incision will be made beginning around ear level, extending along the top of the forehead from one ear to the other.
+During forehead lift surgery, an incision will be made beginning around ear level, extending along the top of the forehead from one ear to the other.
 The incision is often hidden behind the hairline to ensure minimal visible scarring.
-Once the incision is made, the surgeon carefully lifts the forehead and removes any excess tissue.
+Once the incision is made, the surgeon carefully lifts and removes any excess tissue.
 The forehead and brow muscles can be altered, if necessary to conform to the lift.

 You recuperation following brow lift surgery will depend on the extent of surgical facial rejuvenation performed.
 This may be determined during your consultation.
 Most patients notice resolution of swelling 10 to 14 days after surgery.

 Your recovery will depend on the extent of facial plastic surgery performed during your treatment.
 Your individual recovery period will be discussed during your consultation at The Plastic Surgery Center of Nashville.

 As with any other surgical procedure, a forehead lift presents its own potential risks.
 Our surgeons will take the utmost care to ensure you experience as few complications as possible.
 Potential risks include asymmetry, facial numbness, and transient hair loss.
 We will discuss other potential risks and the measures we employ to prevent them during your consultation at our Nashville, Tennessee office.

 To learn more about brow lift surgery, contact our Nashville, Tennessee plastic surgery office.